Kirazuto7/LanguageLearning/backend/src/main/java/com/example/language_learning/storybook/SPECIFICATION.md

 -   **`ShortStory`:** A `ShortStory` is the core generated entity.
 Each `ShortStory` has its own `title`, `genre`/`topic`, and a list of `StoryPages`.
 It is contained within a parent `Storybook`.

 -   **`StoryPage`:** A page within a `ShortStory`.
 It can be a content page with paragraphs or a vocabulary page.
 It contains an `imageUrl` field to store the path to its illustration and an `englishSummary` to be used as a prompt for image generation.
+    -   The type of page is explicitly defined by a `StoryPageType` enum (`CONTENT` or `VOCABULARY`).

+-   **`StoryVocabularyItem`:** A single vocabulary word.
+It includes a `pageNumber` field that references the book-relative page number where the word first appeared, providing context for review.

 ---